 REMAINDER OF THE AREA...

-Please see the special features section for information on
+Please refer to the special features section for details about